The Greatest Show in the Galaxy: Broadcast and reception

 Part 4 received the highest viewing figure of Sylvester McCoy's time in Doctor Who - 6.6 million against Coronation Street.

-Reviewing The Greatest Show in the Galaxy, Tat Wood described it as "a story with so much going right" and a sign of how he believed the show had improved since its mid-1980s period.
+Tat Wood described the serial as "a story with so much going right" and a sign of how he believed the show had improved since its mid-1980s period.
 Noting how difficult the story had been to film, he stated "it was worth it.
 This is everything Doctor Who should be."
 In The Discontinuity Guide, Paul Cornell, Martin Day and Keith Topping said: "The ideas in this, one of the most iconic stories, are very imaginative and the direction is psychedelic."

-In his 2015 book Unofficial Doctor Who: The Big Book of Lists, author Cameron K. McEwan wrote: "While certainly not underappreciated by Sylvester McCoy fans (all twelve of them), those who are less impressed with the Seventh Doctor's run will find much to enjoy in this four-parter."
-McEwan concluded "... the highlight is most definitely Ian Reddington's role as Chief Clown.
+In his 2015 book Unofficial Doctor Who: The Big Book of Lists, author Cameron K. McEwan wrote: "While certainly not underappreciated by Sylvester McCoy fans (all twelve of them), those who are less impressed with the Seventh Doctor's run will find much to enjoy in this [...] the highlight is most definitely Ian Reddington's role as Chief Clown.
 A superb performance and, still to this day, one of Who's finest villains."

 In the book The Doctors Are In, Graeme Burk wrote: "It's delightfully subversive and funny.
 Like all good satire, there is a variety of interpretations of what the target might be.
 But it's undergirded by some scary set pieces to make it tense, brilliant direction by Alan Wareing, some thoughtful moments and a stunning performance by Ian Reddington as the Chief Clown.
 McCoy, guided by Classic Who's last great director, turns in a lovely, nuanced performance."
 Co-author Robert Smith stated "this might be the ultimate McCoy story" which "showcases McCoy's quirky range".

 In 2017, Entertainment Weekly chose the robot clowns from the story as among the "26 Scariest Pop-Culture Clowns" and described Ian Reddington's performance as "chilling".